- Risk Factors

 What are symptoms and signs of a bunion?

 Bunions may or may not cause symptoms.
 Early symptoms may be foot pain in the involved area when walking or wearing shoes; rest and/or change to a wider shoe relieves this pain.
 Shoe pressure in this area can cause intermittent pain while the development of arthritis in more severe bunions can lead to chronic, constant pain.
 For arthritis sufferers, removing shoes or resting does not always provide relief.
 Besides ill-fitting shoes, unsupportive flimsy soled shoes can add stress to the bunion joint and increase pain and instability to the area.

 A physician will consider a bunion as a possible diagnosis when noting the symptoms described above.
 The anatomy of the foot, including joint and foot function, is assessed during the examination.
 Radiographs (X-ray films) of the foot can be helpful to determine the integrity of the joints of the foot and to screen for underlying conditions, such as arthritis or gout.
 X-ray films are an excellent method of calculating the alignment of the toes when taken in a standing position (weight-bearing).

 What is the treatment for bunions?
-Are there home remedies to treat bunions?
+What home remedies shrink bunions?

 Nonsurgical treatments such as rest and wearing loose (wider) shoes or sandals (preferably with a supportive sole) can often relieve the irritating pain of bunions.
 Walking shoes may have some advantages, for example, over high-heeled styles that pressure the sides of the foot.

 Anti-inflammatory medications, such as acetylsalicylic acid (aspirin, Ecotrin), ibuprofen (Advil, Children's Advil/Motrin, Medipren, Motrin, Nuprin, PediaCare Fever), and naproxen (Anaprox, Naprelan, Naprosyn, Aleve), can help to ease inflammation and provide pain relief.
 Local cold-pack application is sometimes helpful, as well.

 Inflammation of the joint at the base of the big toe can often be relieved by a local injection of cortisone.